jototland/stackedit_workspace/statistikknotater/estimation.md

 The critical value depends on the shape of distribution.
 It is the line on the distribution graph splitting "normal" values from "unusual" values.
 If the value of an experiment is "unusual", we reject the null-hypothesis.

-For a 95% confidence interval, or a significance test with $\alpha=0.05$, the probability of an "unus
+For a 95% confidence interval, or a significance test with $\alpha=0.05$, the probability of al "unusual" values should add up to 0.05.

-If the distribution is a sampling distribution and it is symmetric, typically that will be either be a normal distribution or a t-distribution.
+If the distribution is a sampling distribution and it is symmetric, the sampling distribution will typically be something that can be apporximated as either a normal distribution or a t-distribution.

 ### Critical value from theoretical distributions in R
 Use the `q`-functions.